Bifurcation Curve Diagrams for a Diffusive Generalized Logistic Problem with Minkowski Curvature Operator and

 Hung et al. \cite{Hung} proved that, under varying conditions, the corresponding bifurcation curves of (\ref{eq3}) are $\subset $-shaped on both the $(\lambda ,\left\Vert u\right\Vert _{\infty })$-plane and $(\mu ,\left\Vert u\right\Vert _{\infty })$-plane.
 They further studied the bifurcation surface in the $\left( \mu ,\lambda ,\left\Vert u\right\Vert _{\infty }\right) $-space, and determined the bifurcation set on the $\left( \mu ,\lambda \right) $-plane to obtain the exact multiplicity of positive solutions of (\ref{eq3}).
 Motivated by their results, we extend this analysis to the Minkowski curvature problem.

 There are some references on bifurcation surfaces and bifurcation sets, cf. \cite{Huang4,Hung,Hung3}, which facilitate the study of how the number of positive solutions changes with respect to parameter variations.
 However, to the best of my knowledge, there are no references to study such issues for Minkowski curvature problem.
 To fill this gap, we study the bifurcation set for Minkowski curvature problem (\ref{eq1}).
-Finally, we present an example of a generalized logistic problem